 - Children with repeated infection can develop anemia, malnutrition, and learning disabilities.5

-Giant African Snails and Meningitis
+Giant African Snails Might Cause Meningitis

 Meningitis is the swelling of the membranes around the brain and spinal cord.
 It can be triggered by viruses, bacteria, or a fungal infection.
 Snails harboring a rat parasite called lungworm can lead to meningitis.

 During the course of its natural life cycle, the lungworm shuttles between two creatures.
 In its adult phase, it burrows around in the lung of a rat.
 At some point, it produces larva that migrates to the feces of the rat.
 Snails, while grazing on leaves, eat the rat feces among other things.
 The larvae infect the snails, living in them until they are almost mature, at which point the snails are eaten by rats.
-The cycle of life begins all over again.
+The

 Once consumed, the parasites eat their way to the central nervous system, where they eventually die.
 On ingesting a snail infected by the worms, which will eventually reach the brain, human beings can contract eosinophilic meningitis.
 Symptoms include headaches, numbness, spasms, and in the most serious cases – death.6 7